Tiamaroth/game-webapp/README.md

 ### TODO

 - Find a way to store a task while is being executed so that the client can return and ask if his task is completed.
-[Ongoing in message-queuing branch](https://github.com/Tiamaroth/game-webapp/tree/message-queuing)
+[Done on runnableImpl branch](https://github.com/Tiamaroth/game-webapp/tree/runnableImpl)

 - Add tests